-To vote in the Republican presidential primary in March or the regular primary in May, you must declare affiliation with the Republican Party.
-That can be done in advance or at your polling place when you go to vote.
+To vote in the Republican presidential primary in March or the regular Republican primary in May, you must declare affiliation with the Republican Party.

 Unaffiliated voters are allowed to vote in the Democratic and Constitution party primaries, but not the Republican primary.

 March 13 is the deadline to change your party affiliation or switch to "unaffiliated" for the May 19 non-presidential primary.

 The Idaho Secretary of State has posted online information about the parties' participation as well as a list of the candidates in the presidential primaries.